 The vast ice ceiling with shades of blue and black spots (bubbles of air imprisoned in the ice) is a playground for many divers: some play with their buoyancy skill walking upside down on the ice.
 Besides, the water is so pure and clear that you completely forget that you are underwater with a temperature between 1 and 3°C, comfortably floating in your warm undergarment, drysuit and especially the dry gloves which make a big difference.

 Depth is not the goal here.
 Being 32 meters deep, Lioson Lake is mostly silty and rocky at the bottom so the most interesting part is just below the ice.
 Still, we made it down to 15 m deep.
-It not so easy to keep neutral buoyancy at 2/3m deep with a neoprene dry suit filled with think undergarment.
+It is not so easy to keep neutral buoyancy at 2/3m deep with a neoprene drysuit filled with thick undergarments.
 Besides, altitude changes dramatically the gradient of pressure.

-Being a fisherman leisure base in the summertime, Lioson Lakes offers a bit of fauna action thanks to the schools of beautiful rainbow trout and red belly char.
+Being a fishing base in the summertime, Lioson Lakes offers some aquatic action thanks to the beautiful rainbow trouts and red belly chars.
 It was surprising to see them on the way back to the surface as they get attracted by the light coming from the hole in the ice.

-After a sufficient dive time of 20 minutes, with an elegant exit imitating the most ungainly seal, you still have to stand on your leg and walk back in the snow to change inside!
-On the positive side, you can’t find a better excuse than ice diving to enjoy a delicious Swiss cheese fondue without remorse!
+After a sufficient dive time of 20 minutes, with an elegant exit imitating the most ungainly seal, you still have to stand on your leg and walk back in the snow to change inside.
+But when you think about it, there is no better excuse than ice diving to enjoy a delicious Swiss cheese fondue without remorse!

-2 weeks later, I received by post my ice diving certification card and I think this will remain the scuba diving certification I’m the proudest of!
+Two weeks after ice diving in Switzerland, I received by post my ice diving certification card and I think this will remain the scuba diving certification I’m the proudest!